HamedFathi/Replay/Idea.md

 A `Command` always should use in a separate line so you cannot mix them with the other texts.

-* `.vsplay` is the extension.
+* `.vscreplay` is the extension.
-* `config.vsplay.js` is the file you can add your custom commands & options globaly.
+* `config.vscreplay.js` is the file you can add your custom commands & options globaly.

 `front-matter` for configs per file